Michigan Golf

 The back nine is par 32 and extremely tight, while the front is a little longer and wide open.
 It plays at slightly more than 5,000 yards total and the ninth and 18th tee boxes are elevated and feature fantastic views of the Huron River Valley.

-Consider these neighboring courses
+Consider these courses near Ann Arbor

 Pierce Lake Golf Course: Located west of Ann Arbor off I-94, this Washtenaw County-owned course has five sets of tees and a challenging layout and ranks as one of the area's best bargains.